-But there’s more to this flagship than meets the eye.
-The iPhone 14 features a new camera system that delivers better low-light performance and a faster and brighter TrueDepth camera with autofocus.
+But there’s more to the new iPhone 14 than meets the eye.
+The iPhone 14 features an improved camera system that delivers better low-light performance and a faster and brighter TrueDepth camera with autofocus.
 On the video front, there’s a new Action mode for super steady footage.

-Add in some handy safety features like crash detection and Emergency SOS via satellite (coming soon), and you have a formidable flagship.
+Add in some handy safety features like crash detection and Emergency SOS via satellite, and you have a formidable flagship.
 But should you buy the iPhone 14 or wait for the bigger iPhone 14 Plus?
 Or splurge for the Pro?

 More iPhone 14 reviews